irnutsmurt/openai-discordbot/README.md

 # openai-discordbot #

+Moved over to node.js to increase functionality.
+This script is much easier to use, but node.js is much more feature packed.
+You want to move to that, check out the link https://github.com/irnutsmurt/discord.js-v14-openai-dalle

 simple python3 script to create a discord bot for openai.
 Using gpt3 turbo.
 Will be eventually updating script to use gpt 4 once available

 This script was written entirely using ChatGPT.
 I understand the basics of how this work, but if you're more advanced in Python then you will be able to do a lot more than I can.
 If you have issues, paste the contents of the script into chatgpt, and ask it for help.
 It will be able to provide you a lot of info.